hzhou/MyDef_Book/gallery_php.md

 # PHP

-For PHP, we show an example of simple login page.
+For PHP, let's look at an example of a simple login page.

 ![login page](login.png)